elixirschool/elixirschool/lessons/basics/control-structures.md

 ## `with`

-The special form `with` is useful when you might use a nested `case` statement or situations that cannot cleanly be piped together.
-The `with` expression is composed of the keyword, generators, and finally an expression.
+The special form `with/1` is useful when you might use a nested `case/2` statement or situations that cannot cleanly be piped together.
+The `with/1` expression is composed of the keywords, the generators, and finally an expression.

-We'll discuss generators more in the List Comprehensions lesson but for now we only need to know they use pattern matching to compare the right side of the `<-` to the left.
+We'll discuss generators more in the (list comprehensions lesson)[../comprehensions/], but for now we only need to know they use [pattern matching](../pattern-matching/) to compare the right side of the `<-` to the left.

-We'll start with a simple example of `with` and then look at something more:
+We'll start with a simple example of `with/1` and then look at something more:

 ```elixir
 iex> user = %{first: "Sean", last: "Callan"}